Why Teladoc (TDOC) Outpaced the Stock Market Today

-Shares of the telehealth services provider witnessed a gain of 4.66% over the previous month, beating the performance of the Medical sector with its gain of 3.16% and the S&P 500's gain of 2.54%.

-Analysts and investors alike will be keeping a close eye on the performance of Teladoc in its upcoming earnings disclosure.
-In that report, analysts expect Teladoc to post earnings of -$0.29 per share.
-This would mark year-over-year growth of 17.14%.
-Alongside, our most recent consensus estimate is anticipating revenue of $630.5 million, indicating a 4.5% downward movement from the same quarter last year.
+The upcoming earnings release of Teladoc will be of great interest to investors.
+The company is forecasted to report an EPS of -$0.29, showcasing a 17.14% upward movement from the corresponding quarter of the prior year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $630.5 million, down 4.5% from the year-ago period.

-For the full year, the Zacks Consensus Estimates are projecting earnings of -$4.99 per share and revenue of $2.55 billion, which would represent changes of -272.39% and -1.97%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of -$5.36 per share and a revenue of $2.55 billion, demonstrating changes of -300% and -1.97%, respectively, from the preceding year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Teladoc.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors should also pay attention to any latest changes in analyst estimates for Teladoc.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, there's been a 5.2% fall in the Zacks Consensus EPS estimate.
-At present, Teladoc boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 2.8% decrease.
+Teladoc currently has a Zacks Rank of #3 (Hold).

 5 Stocks Set to Double